-C13.07.N03.
+C13.06.N03.
 Appointments to serve as a Deacon shall be for a term of three (3) years.
 Normally, members should not be appointed to more than two successive terms.

-C13.08.
-Duties and terms of office of the officers of this congregation and members of its committees and boards shall be further specified in the bylaws and the continuing resolutions of this congregation.
+C13.07.
+Duties of committees and boards of this congregation shall be specified in the continuing resolutions.

-BYLAWS

-C13.08.05.
-The Assistant Treasurer

-a.
-A member of the church staff shall be appointed Assistant Treasurer by the Congregation Council.

-b.
-The Assistant Treasurer shall conduct the day-to-day operations of the office.

-c.
-The Assistant Treasurer shall be bonded.

 CONTINUING RESOLUTIONS

-C13.08.A10.
-Newly elected/appointed members of the Congregation Council shall be recognized and installed the first Sunday after the annual meeting/ members whose terms continue shall also be reaffirmed on that Sunday.

-C13.08.B03.
+C13.07.A03.
 Meetings shall be called by the chair as needed.

-C13.08.C03.
+C13.07.B03.
 Each ministry team/committee/board secretary shall prepare a report of each meeting and deliver it (preferably by email) to the Parish Administrator in a timely manner for distribution to the Congregation Council and members of the subject organization prior to their next regularly scheduled meeting.